SheathedBlade/The-World-of-Luciradis/content/Characters/Saria Pulse.md

 Saria uses a swordspear infused with her innate draconic energy.
 As part of her training as a Kingdom vanguard, Saria uses various lance techniques taught by the most veteran of soldiers, as well as incorporating a unique style taught by [[Arzen Lynos|Arzen]] throughout their travels.
 The swordspear is a weapon granted to higher-ranking soldiers once they have bested their masters.
 Saria's swordspear was then modified to house a portion of her draconic magicks, covering the blade in a violet flame hot enough to sear meat in only a few seconds.

-Saria also wields the primal instinct of [[Empyrean Concepts#The Shimmering Wings|the Shimmering Wings]].
+Saria also wields the primal instinct of [[Empyrean Concepts#The Expanse|the Expanse]].
 By tapping into that power, she gains immense agility and strength.
 While half-breeds tend to struggle to transform into their more pure-primal counterparts, Saria uses the Concept's power to not only easily grant her human form flight via ethereal wings, but also allow her to transform into her fully-fledged draconic form for an extended period of time.

 As a vanguard, Saria opted for speed and maneuverability, and thus have taken off the metallic pieces of her outfit and fought with the cloth uniform underneath.
-This works to her advantage, however, as the rallying power of the Shimmering Wings relies on the user standing out from a crowd.
+This works to her advantage, however, as the rallying power of the Expanse relies on the user standing out from a crowd.
 Her bright white uniform is a stark contrast to the gray metal plates of standard-issue armor, allowing more attention onto her.

 ### Magical Combat